andrinux/DataStructure-AlgorithmAnalysis/README.md

 * Radis Trees
 * DFS/BFS
 * sephmore, mutex...
-* KMP(I thought KMP will never be used in real product)
+* KMP(I thought KMP will never be used in real product before)
 * Many sorting....